hemelo/dev-tools/README.md

 - Uses Web Crypto API for secure random generation
 - PBKDF2 with 100,000 iterations for key derivation
 - Secure random number generation for UUIDs and passwords
+- APK analysis performed entirely in browser with no file uploads
+- EXIF data analysis performed locally with privacy protection

 #### **Modern UX/UI**
 - Responsive design that works on all devices